Automotive Technology - Associate of Applied Science

 General Education

-This degree requires courses from Areas I, IV, V and IV; students do not need to select any other General Education courses to complete the requirement
+This degree requires courses from Areas I, IV, V and VI; students do not need to select any other General Education courses to complete the requirement

 Area I: Communications